Read more on our COVID-19 Resource Guide.

 Car loans are the next ones we’ll go over because they’re also relatively short-term.
-A typical auto loan might be anywhere from two to five years.
+A typical auto loan might be anywhere from 2 – 5 years.

 However, auto loans are still traded within the free market, so they’re not directly tied to any particular rates.
 It’s more about movements within the bond market.
 They still go up because the overall cost to borrow any money rises, but not by as much as you think.